KaHuna Massage - Review from a Client - 2018

 Kahuna massage (originally known as temple-style bodywork or ‘Lomi Lomi’) is a unique, flowing and energetically super-charged body treatment.
 Originally, it hails from the islands of the South Pacific where it is administered to people in transitional times of their lives, as a rite of passage, as a pathway to deep spiritual healing.
 Far from Hawaiian shores, this age-old technique has enjoyed a flourishing renaissance in the last twenty years, with training centres and practitioner’s studios cropping up across the globe.
 It’s focus on facilitating rejuvenation of the mind, body and soul makes it an extraordinary treatment option for a wide variety of urban and rural dwellers alike, as it offers extraordinary remedial value to anyone who is willing to open themselves up to the gentle power of Kahuna.

-I am introduced to my body worker, the radiant Sonia, who explains that an ‘intention’ is traditionally set before every massages as a focus to be shared by the bodyworker and the body.
+I am introduced to my body worker, the radiant Caroline, who explains that an ‘intention’ is traditionally set before every massages as a focus to be shared by the bodyworker and the body.
 This common purpose allows for an energy exchange that facilitates the desired releasing and relinquishing of anything the body knows no longer serves them in their quest for inner harmony and peace.

 In a society where we spend so much time communicating diluted feelings via social media, to just sit and speak openly about what is on my mind and for my thoughts to be acknowledged with full presence in return, feels very precious, very sacred indeed.
 It becomes evident why no two Kahuna massages are ever the same.